neumino/neumino.github.io/movies.md

-### Eric Andre: Legalize Everything
+### Run with the Hunted
-*Released on 2020-06-23, vote average 1*
+*Released on 2020-06-26, vote average 3.5*

-Comedian Eric Andre presents his very first Netflix original stand-up special.
-Taking the stage in New Orleans, Andre breaks the boundaries of comedy as he critiques the war on drugs, the war on sex, and the war on fart jokes!
+Oscar, a young boy, commits a noble murder and is forced to runaway from his rural hometown, leaving behind his best friend, Loux.
+He escapes to the nearest city, where he is inducted into a gang of child street thieves.
+His innocence slips away as he is introduced to love, murder, and corruption.
+15 years later, he has forgotten his past and become the leader of this band of lost children.
+When Loux moves to the city in search of work, she takes a job with a struggling private investigator.
+Stumbling upon Oscar&#39;s missing child report, she takes it upon herself to find the boy who saved her life.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/UYjof4V7MyY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/xfBgNny5v1k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>